Jump to chapter two.

 “Alright, I’m going to shower.
 I’ll order Chinese?”

 “Sure, I’ll grab it as soon as I’m done this.”
 My dad and I rarely talked, except to talk about what we want for dinner.
 He was hard to talk to, he seemed too tired or uninterested in me.
-There was a wall between.
+It was like there was a wall between us at all times.

 Walking down the street the air was brisk and wet, the cold air made its way up the sleeves of my hoodie and through the microscopic holes in my jeans.
 The only decent part of where I lived was the fact that almost everything was within walking distance.
 With the Chinese food in my hands I could feel my phone vibrating in my jean pocket.

 “Hello?”
 I said with no reply just some rustling on the other end.
 “Hello?”
 I said a little more abrupt this time.